 When SREHUP was chosen for this partnership, we knew we wanted to create a new model for feeding those who were food insecure.
-Previous food distribution efforts were centrally located in food pantries throughout the city.
+Previous food distribution efforts were centrally located in food pantries throughout the city that has a vibrant nightlife.
 Many communities, including Delaware County, had no food pantry in existence.
 Food distribution was limited to certain times of the day.
-People in need had to find a way to the food, hope that there was enough still available when they arrived, and often stand in long lines to receive the food.
+People in need had to find a way to the food, hope that there was enough still available when they arrived, fisheradulttime and often stand in long lines to receive the food.
 This model presents several barriers to access: people need to find transportation, which is often expensive or nonexistent in places where the need is greatest.
 The long lines are often embarrassing for people who are struggling, as their economic hardship is now public.
 And long lines also increase risk of COVID spread, which disproportionately affects the most vulnerable.

 To eliminate these barriers, we created a system where food was hand delivered directly to the people who needed it most.

 We reached out to city council members, including council members Jamie Gauthier, Mark Squilla, and Allan Domb, to provide us with lists of their constituents in need.
 We reached out to service providers and social workers for clients in need.
-Check www.xn--testosteroni-lisravinne-b8b.fi/.
+Check bongacams.

 We then reached out to volunteers to deliver the food directly to the addresses we were given.
-We built a database and managed to create a system of hand-delivering the boxes directly to 320 households of people who need it most.
+We built a database at http://www.galarson.com and managed to create a system of hand-delivering the boxes directly to 320 households of people who need it most.